-Tech/IT Liability policies include coverage for wrongful acts in the delivery of technology services, or failure of technology products to work or perform intended functions that are potentially relevant to current conditions.
-Coverage may not apply, however, in certain circumstances because of the following:
+Technology E&O policies include coverage for wrongful acts in the delivery of technology services, or failure of technology products to work or perform intended functions that are potentially relevant to current conditions.
+Coverage may not apply, however, in certain circumstances because of a policy's:

 - Technology products and services or wrongful act definitions.
-Wrongful acts may only be covered when technology products or services are offered "for a fee," or provided or designed for use in conjunction with a service.
-Some policies only cover the negligent rendering of service but not the "failure to render." - Deceptive business practices, antitrust, and consumer protection exclusions.
-Policies may exclude coverage when goods or services fail to conform with represented quality or performance. - Governmental action exclusions.
-A tech policy may preclude claims from governmental agencies unless in the direct capacity as a customer. - Trading losses or loss of money exclusions.
+Wrongful acts may only be covered when technology products or services are offered "for a fee", or provided or designed for use in conjunction with a service.
+Some policies only cover the negligent rendering of service but not the "failure to render". - Deceptive business practices, antitrust, and consumer protection exclusions.
+Policies may exclude coverage when goods or services fail to conform with represented quality or performance. - Bodily injury/property damage exclusions.
+Most E&O policies cover third-party resultant financial loss, under the premise that third-party bodily injury and property damage claims will be first addressed by casualty programmes, and only trigger E&O coverage after casualty coverage has been exhausted. - Governmental action exclusions.
+A tech E&O policy may preclude claims from governmental agencies unless in the direct capacity as a customer. - Trading losses or loss of money exclusions.
 Claims for trading losses, change in the value of accounts, and transfer of money are typically excluded. - Over-redemption or coupon exclusions.
-Promotional games, price discounts, coupons, or other consideration given in excess of a contract's value are typically excluded.
+Promotional games, price discounts, coupons, or other considerations given in excess of a contract's value are typically excluded.